 -All-Around Ranking (9th on tour)

-I believe this is the new Sergio, Sergio 2.0 (as it were).
-I’m a fan of his talent and hope Sergio’s evolving positive and mature attitude stays “on plane” like the rest of his talented golf game.
-If it does all the “squandered potential” discussions will quickly fade into the distance.
+With his new attitude and renewed focus on golf, I believe this is the new Sergio, Sergio 2.0 (as it were).
+I have always been a fan of his talent and hope Sergio’s evolving positive and mature attitude stays “on plane” like the rest of his talented golf game.
+If it does, all the “squandered potential” discussions will quickly fade into the distance.

 Editor’s Note: Keith’s opinion piece was sent 3-days prior to Sergio’s impressive win at the Thailand Golf Championship.
 To my knowledge, Keith is not a fortuneteller, but fortune telling comes from keen observation and calculated hunches based on empirical knowledge–and Keith does his homework.